 Peter Grosskopf assumed the role of CEO of the Corporation in September 2010.
-Mr. Grosskopf has over 23 years of experience in the financial services industry and an extensive background as an advisor and underwriter to companies in a wide variety of sectors.
-In addition to his role at the Corporation, he also serves as CEO of SRLC, President of Sprott Consulting LP ("SCLP") and Managing Director of Sprott Resource Corp. ("SRC").
+Mr. Grosskopf has over 25 years of experience in the financial services industry and an extensive background as an advisor and underwriter to companies in a wide variety of sectors.
+In addition to his role at the Corporation, he also serves as CEO and a director of SRLC, President and a director of Sprott Consulting LP ("SCLP") and Managing Director and a director of Sprott Resource Corp. ("SRC").
 Prior to joining Sprott, he was President of Cormark.
-Prior to joining Cormark, Mr. Grosskopf was one of the co-founders of Newcrest Capital Inc., which was acquired by the

-TD Bank Financial Group in 2000.
+Prior to joining Cormark, Mr. Grosskopf was one of the co-founders of Newcrest Capital Inc., which was acquired by the TD Bank Financial Group in 2000.
 Mr. Grosskopf holds a Bachelor of Arts degree and a Masters of Business Administration from the University of Western Ontario.